Find out how to register your food business, and how to renew your existing food registration.

 Your registration will generally be issued within 20 working days if it is complete and correct, and you've paid any relevant fees.

-However, you are not permitted to start trading until you have all relevant clearances if applicable e.g Resource Consent, Certificate of Public Use or Code of Compliance Certificate.
+Note: You're not allowed to start trading until you have all relevant clearances like a resource consent, Certificate of Public Use, or Code of Compliance Certificate.

 Businesses operating a registered Food Control Plan must give written notice to their registration authority (Hutt City Council) of changes in details or significant amendments.

 Change in detail or significant amendments can include: